nico-amsterdam/vue-crud-nuxt/README.md

 ## About this project

 Rebuild of this [Vue CRUD application](https://github.com/shershen08/vue.js-v2-crud-application) with [Nuxt 3](https://nuxtjs.org), [Pinia](https://pinia.vuejs.org) and [NuxtHub](https://hub.nuxt.com/).
 There is a demo on https://vue-crud-nuxt.nuxt.dev/.
 This online demo does not require authentication and does not store changes.
+The change to NuxtHub was inspired by this [NuxtHub todo app](https://github.com/atinux/nuxt-todo-passkeys).

 You can use this project as a starter and for demo's.
 Download, clone or fork the source from https://github.com/nico-amsterdam/vue-crud-nuxt.